Model (art): Physical work

 While posing, a model is expected to remain essentially motionless, and return to the same pose after a break.
-While posing for a class models do not talk, and should not be spoken to by students, maintaining the serious atmosphere of the studio.
+While holding a pose, models generally do not talk, and should not be spoken to by students, maintaining the serious atmosphere of the studio.
 Poses can range in length from seconds to many hours—with appropriate breaks—but the shortest is usually one minute.
 Short dynamic poses are used for gesture drawing exercises or warm-ups, with the model taking strenuous or precarious positions that could not be sustained for a longer pose.
 Sessions proceed through groups of poses increasing in duration.
 Active, gestural, or challenging standing poses are often scheduled at the beginning of a session when the models' energy level is highest.
 Specific exercises or lesson plans may require a particular type of pose, but more often the model is expected to do a series of poses with little direction.
 The more a model knows about the types of exercises used to teach art, the better they become at posing.
 Occasionally a pose will cause unexpected problems, such as constricting blood flow that could result in a model passing out.
 While the first time posing may cause anxiety, most continue due to the relatively high pay.
 The most significant characteristic of the job mentioned by models is the physical exertion required.

 Poses fall into three basic categories: standing, seated and reclining.
 Within each of these, there are varying levels of difficulty, so one kind is not always easier than another.
 Artists and life drawing instructors will often prefer poses in which the body is being exerted, for a more dynamic and aesthetically interesting subject.
 Common poses such as standing twists, slouched seated poses and especially the classical contrapposto are difficult to sustain accurately for any amount of time, although it is often surprising what a skilled model can do.
 The model's level of experience and skill may be taken into account in determining the length of the posing session and the difficulty of the poses.
+A typical short-pose session may begin with five or ten gestures, followed by two 5-, two 10-, and five 25-minute poses separated by five-minute breaks.

-Models usually poses on a raised platform called the model stand or dais.
+Models usually pose on a raised platform called the model stand or dais.
 When artists are working standing at easels, a model stand is essential to avoid a distorted perspective.
 If the model is posed standing on the floor, the artist should draw while seated.
 In sculpture studios this platform may be built to rotate periodically through the session to allow for a 360° view for every artist.
 Long poses are generally required for painting (hours) and sculpture (perhaps days).
-To aid in resuming a long pose after a break, chalk marks and/or masking tape are often placed on the model stand.